 Those policies will be available from this site, once finalised and will cover topics including:

-The Outback Communities Authority (OCA) is pleased to announce that it has released its first quarterly newsletter.
+The Outback Communities Authority (OCA) recently released its quarterly newsletter for Summer 2013.
 The newsletter offers a range of information relating to the outback and is available from the OCA’s office at Port Augusta.
 If you would like a copy forwarded to you, please ring 1800 640 542 [freecall within the unincorporated areas] or 8648 5970, or email email@example.com

-On 30 April 2012 the Outback Communities Authority (OCA) released its draft OCA Strategic Management Plan 2011-2015 incorporating the 2012/13 Annual Business Plan and 2012/13 Annual Budget seeking comments from outback residents.
+On 26 April 2013 the Outback Communities Authority (OCA) released its 2013/14 Annual Budget seeking comments from outback residents.
 The six week community engagement process invited outback residents to comment on the six Objectives and accompanying Strategies that will guide the operations of the OCA for the forthcoming year.

 Once the community engagement process had been finalised the OCA considered the comments received and provided a final document to the Minister for State/Local Government Relations, which was subsequently approved.
 It is with great pleasure on behalf of the OCA that the final published version is provided.

-The OCA, now in its third term of operation continues to work closely with outback communities on improving the quality of outback life by promoting improvements and managing the provision of public services and facilities, and by continuing to articulate the views, interests and aspirations of outback residents.
+The OCA continues to work closely with outback communities on improving the quality of outback life by promoting improvements and managing the provision of public services and facilities, and by continuing to articulate the views, interests and aspirations of outback residents.
 Finally and most importantly the OCA intends to continue to build and maintain relationships with outback people.

 Please take the time to familiarize yourself and your community with the OCA’s plans.
 The OCA encourages and welcomes ongoing feedback and ideas in implementing the plans.